kropp/victor.kropp.name/content/blog/kotlin-dsls-good-bad-and-ugly.md

 ---
-title: "DSLs in Kotlin: The Good, the Bad und the Ugly"
+title: "DSLs in Kotlin: The Good, the Bad and the Ugly"
 date: "2017-01-11T15:10:18+01:00"
 description: 3 examples of DSLs in Kotlin
 twitter_card: summary_large_image